spotify/luigi/doc/configuration.rst

 client_type
   The type of client to use.
 Default is the InsecureClient that requires no authentication.
-The other option is to use kerberos authentication with the KerberosClient.
+The other option is the KerberosClient that uses kerberos authentication.

 Per Task Retry-Policy